COVID-19 transmission on the rise in Manitoba, BA.2 most prominent strain: Roussin

 "Certainly, we have used those mask mandates in the past, we know that masks are effective.
 We still recommend that to Manitobans, especially if you are high risk," he said, adding health officials will continue to review the possibility as time goes on.

+"When we make that decision to not do that kind of daily measurement, what we're really saying is we don't value the lives of those vulnerable Manitobans.
+We only measure what we value," he said, adding it creates uncertainty.

+"Which in and of itself is a challenge to mental health and well-being, which is the last thing you want to do from a health sociology standpoint two years into pandemic governance."

-Roussin is urging Manitobans who are eligible to get a COVID-19 vaccine, including a third and fourth booster if they are able to.
+Roussin said no matter the frequency of data, the main message is the same.
+He is urging Manitobans who are eligible to get a COVID-19 vaccine, including a third and fourth booster if they are able to.

 "Vaccines are still the best way to protect ourselves and the people around us."